witmicko/raincatcher-appform/README.md

-# FeedHenry WFM vehicle-inspection
+# FeedHenry WFM AppForms

-A vehicle-inspection module for FeedHenry WFM.
+A AppForm module for FeedHenry WFM.